Skip to content

 ELSE 'other'

-END as activity_category
+END AS activity_category

 FROM events;